Allegory of Marriage: Analysis

 The group was once supposed to represent the parting of Alfonso d'Avalos, Marquis of Vasto, from his young wife, Mary of Aragon, when he was about to set out for war against the Turks.
 Amor himself, the Goddess of Victory, and Hymen console the grieving lady, who gazes meditatively into a crystal ball she holds in her hand, the symbol of the transient nature of all things human.
 Relations between this nephew and heir of the Marquis of Pescara and Titian are known to have existed.
 On 2 November 1531, he wrote to Aretino: "We want to have Titian here, in Correggio; and if you can do anything to further his coming, I shall be very glad."
 But whether this letter is connected with the picture is rather doubtful, in Gronau's view, as the features of the man in armour of the Allegory are not those of the Marquis del Vasto.Charles Ricketts imagines that the woman who holds a crystal may represent Wisdom or Prudence, and the attendant figures with flowers and wreaths and darts may be the pleasures upon which the armoured warrior turns his back.
 "Some trite allegory", he writes, "is more likely to be at the root of this 'poesie' than the theory advanced by Crowe and Cavalcaselle that the crystal-gazer is a pensive wife."

 Date

 About the traditional name there is certainly some mistake, but the subject remains obscure.
-It was probably painted about 1530 to 1535, at the same period as the Vierge au lapin, or the Madonna with St. Catherine in London, and not very far in time from the Presentation of the Virgin.
+It was probably painted about 1530 to 1535, at the same period as the Madonna of the Rabbit, the Madonna with Saint Catherine (Aldobrandini Madonna) in London, and the Presentation of the Virgin.